 A brief overview was provided of the Theme Session, "Applying the Precautionary Approach in Fisheries and Environmental Management" that was held 25-26 September 1997 at the ICES Annual Science Conference in Baltimore, Maryland, USA.
-The Session consisted of 12 different presentations addressing various aspects and issues related to the PA including: quantifying risk in stock assessments; multispecies considerations in developing and providing precautionary advice; determination and application of biological RPs and HCRs; use and evaluation of marine refugia, protected areas, and essential fish habitat as precautionary management measures; and evaluation of real-world experiences in using the PA.
-Some of the major themes highlighted in the presentations and the subsequent discussions were: (1) the PA applies not just to science, but to the entire range of resource utilization and management activities, including management regimes and decision-making frameworks; (2) biological RPs are not management objectives are often not specified, there is a need to specify default working objectives to provide a working framework for applying the PA; (4) specifying quantifiable measures which relate to attaining objectives is essential, especially when statements concerning risk are to be made and used in decision-making; (5) at the scientific level, there is a need to make the PA operational; (6) beyond science, the PA requires consideration of (and perhaps changes in) management regimes and decision structures; (7) scientists can evaluate risks and trade-offs but the degree of caution and weighting of objectives is a policy matter for managers; and (8) scientists need to communicate with managers using clear and unambiguous language and keep their messages simple.
+The Session consisted of 12 different presentations addressing various aspects and issues related to the PA including: quantifying risk in stock assessments; multispecies considerations in developing and providing precautionary advice; determination and application of biological reference points (RPs) and harvest control rules (HCRs); use and evaluation of marine refugia, protected areas, and essential fish habitat as precautionary management measures; and evaluation of real-world experiences in using the PA.
+Some of the major themes highlighted in the presentations and the subsequent discussions were; (1) the PA applies not just to science, but to the entire range of resource utilization and management activities, including management regimes and decision-making frameworks; (2) biological RPs are not management goals but can be used with harvest control rules to achieve management objectives; (3) since management objectives are often not specified, there is a need to specify default working objectives to provide a working framework for applying the PA; (4) specifying quantifiable measures which relate to attaining objectives is essential, especially when statements concerning risk are to be made and used in decision-making; (5) at the scientific level, there is a need to make the PA operational; (6) beyond science, the PA requires consideration of (and perhaps changes in) management regimes and decision structures; (7) scientists can evaluate risks and trade-offs but the degree of caution and weighting of objectives is a policy matter for managers; and (8) scientists need to communicate with managers using clear and unambiguous language and keep their messages simple.

 In 1998, ICES will be convening two additional scientific events related to the use and application of the PA.
-The 1998 ICES Annual Science Conference to be held 16-19 September 1998 in Cascais, Portugal will include a Theme Session, "Management Under The Precautionary Approach: Ecological.
-Social and Economic Consequences".
+The 1998 ICES Annual Science Conference to be held 16-19 September 1998 in Cascais, Portugal will include a Theme Session, "Management Under The Precautionary Approach: Ecological, Social and Economic Consequences".
 An ICES Symposium entitled "Confronting Uncertainty in the Evaluation and Implementation of Fisheries Management Systems" will be held 16-19 November 1998 in Cape Town, South Africa.

-3. ICES Study Group on Precautionary Approach to Fisheries Management, February 1998
+3. ICES Study Group on Precautionary Approach to Fisheries Management, February 1998 (SGPAGM)

-The Study Group of ICES, ACFM on the Precautionary Approach (SGPAFM) was held at ICES headquarters, Copenhagen, 3-6 February 1998.
+The ICES Study Group on the Precautionary Approach (SGPAFM) was held at ICES headquarters, Copenhagen, 3-6 February 1998.
 The report preparation of SGPAFM is still in progress and therefore not available until ACFM adopts the final report at its May 1998 Meeting.
-Nevertheless the following is a summary of the draft guidelines to the Assessment Working Groups (WG).
+Nevertheless the following is a summary of the draft guidelines to the Assessment Working Groups.
 This summary gives an overview of ongoing work on implementing the precautionary approach into the framework of ICES and into its advisory process.